nokia/mcp-redfish/README.md

 - "Get the data of ethernet interfaces of the infrastructure component X"

 ## Features
-- **Natural Language Queries**: Enables AI agents to query the data of infrastrcuture components using natural language.
+- **Natural Language Queries**: Enables AI agents to query the data of infrastructure components using natural language.
 - **Seamless MCP Integration**: Works with any **MCP client** for smooth communication.
 - **Full Redfish Support**: It wraps the [Python Redfish library](https://github.com/DMTF/python-redfish-library)